ambilykk/copilot-user-mgmt/README.md

 - Last Acivity Editor
 - Pending Cancellation Date
 - Team
+- Status - this field have the default value as 'pending_cancellation'.
+If the user is removed, this turned to 'deleted'

 ## Report
 Copilot usage report is added as a build artifact in the workflow.
 You can download the report from the workflow run page.